aminariafar/Github-Profile-README/README.md

 # Hi there, I'm Amin 👋

 Welcome to my GitHub profile!
-My interests lie at the intersection of **Artificial Intelligence** and **Data Science**, where I enjoy building models, analyzing data, and experimenting with algorithms that bring meaningful insights.
+I'm a computer science student whose interests lie at the intersection of **Artificial Intelligence** and **Data Science**, where I enjoy building models, analyzing data, and experimenting with algorithms that bring meaningful insights.

 ---